Gem energy storage electrochemical energy storage

 - Gem energy storage investment

-- Gem consumption and energy storage
+- Electrochemical energy storage auxiliary services

 - What are typical electrochemical energy storage batteries